Fixation in Canadian copyright law: Comparison to the US

 Alongside originality, fixation must also be satisfied in order to be protected by copyright.
 Fixation, in the United States, is defined and required as per Title 17 of the United States Code.
 As per 17 U.S.C. §101, fixation takes place in a work, "when its embodiment in a copy or phonorecord is sufficiently permanent or stable to permit it to be perceived, reproduced or otherwise communicated for a period of more than transitory duration."
 This definition is largely similar to the view taken in Canadian Admiral Corp v Diffusion Inc., though fixation in the US only requires the lower standard of "transitory duration" for copyrightable work whereas in Canada, fixation has been articulated as "more or less permanent endurance."

 In USA, in order to qualify for the copyright protection, a work must be fixed in a tangible medium of expression.
 In the White-Smith Music Publishing Company v.
 Apollo Company, the court defined the "copy" as a "material object in which a work is fixed and from which the work can be perceived, reproduced, or otherwise communicated, either directly or with the aid of a machine or device.
 Further, in the Midway Manufacturing Co. v.
 Artic International, Inc., the court held that the law does not require work to be written down in the exact way that it is perceived by the human senses (eyes).

-According to William Patry, fixation in the United States is intended to serve two purposes.
+According to William F. Patry, fixation in the United States is intended to serve two purposes.
 It lowers the burden of proof and forms the dividing line between common law protection and the federal Copyright Act protection.

 The method by which fixation takes place may vary depending on the subject matter of the copyrighted work.
 Meeting the requirement of fixation can be more difficult in certain types of works.

 Even in works that appear to be original, fixation may not be self-evident.
 In Kelley v.
 Chicago Park District, the author, Chapman Kelley, sought to enforce moral rights in his wildflower display at a public park in downtown Chicago.
 Kelley utilized the landscape and flowers to create large outdoor displays from 1983 to 1985.
 In order to claim relief, Kelley claimed copyright in the ‘living landscape art’.
 The requirement of fixation was one of the points where his case failed.
 The court was of the opinion that the living garden was not fixed in the form as necessary to enjoy copyright protection.
 The elements that constituted the garden were found to be ‘alive’, ‘inherently changeable’ and therefore ‘not fixed’.
 The court also noted that in this instance, it was very difficult to determine at what point fixation had occurred.